liferay/liferay-docs/develop/tutorials/articles/130-service-builder/02-service-builder-persistence/06-dynamic-query/03-accessing-your-custom-finder-method-from-the-service-layer.markdown

 # Accessing Your Custom Finder Method from the Service Layer [](id=accessing-your-custom-finder-method-from-the-service-layer)

-So far, you've created a `*FinderImpl` class, defined a custom `findBy*` finder method in that class, and implemented the custom finder method using Dynamic Query.
-Now how do you call your custom finder method from the service layer?
+So far, you've created a `*FinderImpl` class, defined a `findBy*` finder method in that class, and implemented the finder method using Dynamic Query.
+Now how do you call your finder method from the service layer?

-When you ran Service Builder after defining your custom finder method, the `*Finder` interface was generated (e.g., `GuestbookFinder`).
-Your portlet class, however, should not call the `*Finder` interface: only a local or remote service implementation (i.e., `*LocalServiceImpl` or `*ServiceImpl`) in your service module should invoke the `*Finder` class.
-This encourages a proper separation of
-concerns: the portlet classes in your application's web module invoke the business logic of the services published from your application's service module.
+When you ran Service Builder, the `*Finder` interface was generated (e.g., `GuestbookFinder`).
+For proper separation of concerns, only a local or remote service implementation (i.e., `*LocalServiceImpl` or `*ServiceImpl`) in your service module should invoke the `*Finder` class.
+The portlet classes in your application's web module invoke the business logic of the services published from your application's service module.
 The services, in turn, access the data model using the persistence layer's finder classes.

 +$$$